 If you are a UK national or a national of any of the following countries, you do not require an ATAS certificate: Australia; Austria; Belgium; Bulgaria; Canada; Croatia; Republic of Cyprus; Czech Republic; Denmark; Estonia; Finland; France Germany; Greece; Hungary; Iceland; Ireland; Italy; Japan; Latvia; Liechtenstein; Lithuania; Luxembourg; Malta; Netherlands; New Zealand; Norway; Poland; Portugal; Romania; Singapore; Slovakia; Slovenia; South Korea; Spain; Sweden; Switzerland; United States of America.

 3) Role type

-If you will undertake research at or above a postgraduate level (MSc or PhD) as part of your staff role/visit.
+If you will undertake research at or above a postgraduate level (MSc or PhD) or your work involves you having access to the research, materials and lab and you are supporting the research, as part of your staff role/visit.

 For staff (only) this means whether you are to be employed under a Standard Occupational Classification code (SOC) that requires Academic Technology Approval under the Scheme – see below for the list of relevant codes.

 • 2111 Chemical scientists*

 • 2119 Natural and social science professionals not elsewhere classified*